|

 town of Evans was filed with the clerk of Weld County on November

 22, 1869.
+It was known as "Queen City of the Platte".
 This was almost a full year before Nathan Meeker came

 out with the new settlers to establish the town of Greeley.